Patrick Frazee found guilty of first-degree murder in death of fiancée, Kelsey Berreth

 Frazee, 33, was found guilty on all charges: two counts of murder, three counts of solicitation to commit murder and tampering with a deceased human body.
 He had denied killing Berreth, 29, and pleaded not guilty.
 The jury trial began Nov.
 1.

-Berreth was last seen publicly on Thanksgiving Day.
-Surveillance video shows her shopping with Kaylee, the couple's 1-year-old daughter, at a Safeway grocery store in her hometown of Woodland Park on Nov.
+Berreth was last seen publicly Thanksgiving Day last year.
+Surveillance video shows her shopping with Kaylee, the couple's year-old daughter, at a Safeway grocery store in her hometown of Woodland Park on Nov.
 22, 2018.

 She said she cleaned the mess but left small spots for investigators to find.